NushaMBZ/aide-memoire/src/site/notes/AGM4367/Q Unit-02 S-09.md

     Marginal Cost is an essential concept for firms in determining their profit-maximizing level of production.
 In general, a profit-maximizing firm will produce at a level where MR equals MC.

 > [!question]
 > What is the supply curve of a firm in a perfectly competitive market?

 The supply curve of an individual firm is typically a portion of its marginal cost (MC) curve that lies above the average variable cost (AVC) curve.

 ![Pasted image 20231005075241.png](/img/user/assets/attachments/Pasted%20image%2020231005075241.png)

 > [!question]
 > .
 What is a sunk cost in short run?

-In the short run, a sunk cost is a cost that has already been incurred and cannot be recovered or changed by any decision made in the current period.
+In the short run, a sunk cost is a cost that has <mark style="background: #FF5582A6;">already been incurred and cannot be recovered or changed</mark> by any decision made in the current period.

 > [!question]
 > What is the objective of a rational firm?